 This is the perfect cooking gadgets for intense, concentrated temperatures, particularly Kamado and Kamado style grills like the Big Green Egg.
 These grills make excellent pizza, being an interesting hybrid of oven and grill, locking in heat far better than most standard grills.

-This pizza stone also comes with a variety of necessary accessories like a 4 x 5: scraper.
+This pizza stone also comes with a variety of necessary pizza making tools and accessories like a 4 x 5: scraper.
 However, all of that is really beside the true draw of this stone: the sheer quality of the stone material itself.

 There are no real gimmicks here, no quality of life features like handles or a glazed surface for easy cleaning, just an extremely hard material that is thermal shock resistant to an insane degree and can endure whatever temperatures you throw at it without flinching.